“A novel therapeutic drug that protects and regenerates corneal nerves in ophthalmic diseases” See 12/2018 press release

 OC-01, OC-02 (Oyster Point)

 Nasal sprays to increase tear production.
-Recently completed clinical trial.
+Recently completed clinical trial, data presented at ASCRS 2019.
+Expected to enter Phase 3 in 2019.

 Topical dry eye treatment for post menopausal women.